(one synonym: Thallarcha fuscogrisea Rothschild, 1913)

 The caterpillars feed on primitive plants such as:

-They grow to a length of about 2 cms.
+The caterpillars grow to a length of about 2 cms.

 The caterpillars form a pupa inside a sparse cocoon made of silk and larval hairs, attached to a fence, a tree, or a wall.
 The male and female pupae have different colour patterns.
 The pupae of both sexes is white with scattered black markings.
 Additionally the male has a row of orange spots along each side.